Massimo Marazzina: Bologna

-In January 2006, Marazzina signed for Bologna F.C.
-1909 in Serie B, scoring eight goals in half a season.
+In January 2006, Marazzina signed for Bologna in Serie B, scoring eight goals in half a season.
 In 2006–07, he netted 12, with Claudio Bellucci adding 19 (more than 50% of the club's total), but the team could only rank eighth.
 After Bellucci's departure in 2007, he became the most important offensive reference, with Brazilian Adaílton becoming his new "sidekick".

 Bologna returned to the first division in 2007–08, with Marazzina scoring 23 times, third-best in the league.
 With the arrival of Marco Di Vaio, however, the 34-year-old lost his importance in the squad's rotation, only appearing in 27 matches in the following two years combined, and being released in June 2010.

 International career

 Marazzina made his debut for Italy on 13 February 2002, in a 1–0 friendly win over the United States, in Catania.
 He added two more caps in the same year, totalling three caps for Italy.